ushowkot/Showkot/README.md

 # Showkot
-My name is Showkot Usman, Now I am studied in German University Bangladesh.
-My department in  Computer Science and Engineering.
+My name is Showkot Usman, Now I am studied in German University Bangladesh department of  Computer Science and Engineering.
 Thank you so much.